saifulapm/dotfiles-18/README.md

 ### Neovim

 My setup for Neovim (nightly only) is made with performance and ease in mind and inspired by [SpaceVim](https://spacevim.org/).
-Currently it only contains LSPs for JS/TS and Python.
+Currently it only contains LSPs for JS/TS Python and V.

-In the future I will change the init.vim for an init.lua to have better compatibility with the plugins made in lua.
+In the future I will change the init.vim for an init.lua to have better compatibility with the plugins made in lua and better performance.

+> You will need to install [packer.nvim](https://github.com/wbthomason/packer.nvim) to install the plugins.

 |                Neovim Start Screen                 |             Pyright in action              |
 | :------------------------------------------------: | :----------------------------------------: |